What is the GDPR?

 If you would still like to receive news and updates from us, and think our offers or services could be of value now or in the future, you’ll need to give us permission to contact you.

 QualitySolicitors Parkinson Wright welcomes these changes as a way of putting consumers back in the driver’s seat.
 We value your privacy and will only contact you if you explicitly ask us to or if we have an offer or service that we feel would be beneficial to you.
-To avoid being taken off our contact list, please get in touch with your consent today by filling in our quick contact form here or click on the Opt in Button below.
+To avoid being taken off our contact list, please get in touch with your consent today by filling in our quick contact form here.